Wearingeul Tinker Bell

 Kokuyo

 Tinker Bell’s performance is okay.
 It has a dry flow, and initially, the ink seems well-lubricated and comfortable to write with.
-However, I found that the flow quickly slowed down during writing, and during extended periods I had to pause regularly to allow the flow to catch up again.
+However, I found that the flow would quickly slow down after a few lines of writing, forcing me to pause regularly to allow the flow to catch up again.
 To test the flow further, I tried this ink with a semi-flex nib, and unfortunately, it’s not wet enough to maintain capillary action when flexed, causing railroading immediately (this can be easily seen in the water resistance test).
-With that said, I didn’t run into any clogs or hard starts during regular writing, and the shimmer distribution was consistent and even, with minimal need for agitation of the pen.
+With that said, I didn’t run into any clogs or hard starts during regular writing, and the shimmer distribution was consistent and even, with minimal need for agitation of the pen (though a little agitation still helps).

 Cleaning the pen doesn’t require more than a quick flush and soak to wash away the color completely, but there were still some light particulates stuck to the inside of the barrel and the crown of the piston.
 No amount of soaking will get that out without some scrubbing, and while it’s easy to get out, my pen needed to be disassembled for cleaning.